Concordium/concordium-node/docs/local-chain.md

 ## Step 1 (Genesis data):

 Here we describe how to get or create the genesis block (first block).
 This block contains the genesis data which configures the chain at start-up.
-This will include some initial baker/validator credentials to make some nodes bakers (validators).
+This will include some initial baker/validator credentials to configure certain nodes as bakers (validators).
 The credentials are typically called `baker-?-credentials.json` (where `?` is the baker/validator id).

 ### Option 1 (Generate the genesis data):